 Team banner

-Samuel Allen is a Computer Engineer at the Air Force Research Laboratory Information Directorate (AFRL/RI).
+Samuel Allen is a Computer Engineer within the Air Force Research Laboratory Information Directorate, Information Assurance Branch (AFRL/RIGA).
 He graduated from Rose-Hulman Institute of Technology and the Information Assurance Internship/Advanced Course in Engineering (ACE) in 2012.
-He served as an Active Duty Air Force Developmental Engineering Officer for 2.5 years before separating and starting work at AFRL/RI as a Federal Civilian employee in 2015.
-Samuel is currently the Lead Developer and Network Engineer for the ACE.
+He served as an Air Force Developmental Engineering Officer for 4 years before separating and starting work at AFRL/RI as a Federal Civilian employee in 2015.
+Samuel has previously worked as the ACE Lead Developer and Network Engineer.
 He is a Linux enthusiast and his favorite programming language is Golang.
-He is married with two daughters and enjoys cycling, reading, and playing Magic: The Gathering.
+He is married with two children and enjoys cycling, reading, and playing card games.

 Wendy Carpenter is a graduate of SUNY Geneseo with a Bachelors of Science in Biology and minors in Education and Chemistry.
 Wendy has spent most of her career working in nontraditional educational settings and truly believes this is where she thrives.
 When not working, Wendy spends time at home with her husband, grown children and menagerie of pets.
 She also spends time volunteering at NEAR (Northeast Avian rescue), exploring her new home area of Central New York and indulging her passion for winemaking.